anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

 ## Contributions

-1. Applied **nltk's PorterStemmer**

-2. Applied **nltk's stopwords** to reduce terms

-3. Tried changing the smoothing parameter and evaluated accuracy, precision, recall and F1 score in the range of 100, 10, 1, 0.1, ..., 0.000000001 for smoothing value.
+1. Tried changing the smoothing parameter and evaluated accuracy, precision, recall and F1 score in the range of 100, 10, 1, 0.1, ..., 0.000000001 for smoothing value.

+2. Applied **nltk's PorterStemmer** and **nltk's stopwords** to reduce terms

 ## Challenges faced